 And they are doing so without needing to access the personally identifying information (PII)—such as, Social Security Number, Health Insurance Claim Number, and full name—of NIH survey participants.

-We have established partnerships with the following eight NIH surveys.
+We have established partnerships with the following six NIH surveys.

-To access the survey’s website and learn more about survey data, click the survey name.
+To access a survey’s website and learn more about survey data, click the survey name.